 With enough proof to establish these four elements as more likely to be true than not true, you will have a valid claim to damages against another person or entity in Virginia.
 You will successfully be able to prove the defendant acted negligently and that this was the actual cause of your injury.
 Before an insurance company or jury will side in your favor, however, you will need to present strong evidence to establish these four elements.

 What Is Evidence in an Injury Claim?

-It is not enough to say a defendant breached a duty of care and caused your injury.
+Proving negligence in personal injury claims requires more than saying a defendant breached a duty of care and caused your injury.
 You cannot recover compensation without evidence that proves the negligent party’s fault.
 Evidence describes a body of information or facts that indicate the truth behind an allegation.
 Evidence during an injury claim can take many forms.
 It can be real, documentary, demonstrative or testimonial in nature.

 - Police reports

 - Eyewitness accounts

 - Expert opinions

 These are common examples of evidence that may be necessary to establish someone’s negligence during an injury claim.
 If you wish to obtain compensation for a car accident claim, for example, you could use a police report and photographs from the scene of the crash to establish the other driver’s fault.
 An attorney can help you collect key evidence to build any type of injury claim.
 Consult with a lawyer today for more information about the burden of proof in your case.